joeldevelops/child-processes/readme.md

 Knowing that node child processes can continue long after their parent process was killed, what are some implications?

 For at least one example, imagine that a company has a script (much like [`create-orphans.js`](scripts/create-orphans.js)) in production that spawns 2 child shells.
-And their team - having good microservices developers - installed pm2 to monitor their applications health and autorestart when the application fails.
+And their team - having good microservices developers - installed pm2 to monitor their application's health and autorestart when the application fails.

 It should already be obvious where this is going but in case it isn't, run the following script (but don't foget to close it!):